 - Refillable water bottle

-- Phone charger and portable power bank (Game Changer drains batteries fast)
+- Portable charger and portable power bank (Game Changer drains batteries fast)

 If you’re packing for summer tournament conditions, we also share what helps families stay comfortable in how to handle heat and sun during long Cooperstown tournament days.
 If you’re budgeting ahead for tournament week, this is also where small daily expenses tend to add up.
 From snacks, drinks, and last-minute purchases, this is something I break down in what Cooperstown actually costs for baseball families.